 What is a DID Number?

-A DID number, short for Direct Inward Dialing number, is a business phone number configured to directly connect to a designated phone or user within the company’s telephone network, eliminating the need to navigate through IVR menus or self-service routing systems.
+Direct Inward Dialing full form of DID Number, is a business phone number configured to directly connect to a designated phone or user within the company’s telephone network, eliminating the need to navigate through IVR menus or self-service routing systems.

 If your organization employs a traditional landline PBX phone system, your service provider can allocate local phone numbers based on your office location.